ClodaghMurphy/pandsproject2019/README.md

 ![alt text](https://github.com/ClodaghMurphy/pandsproject2019/blob/master/Multivariate%20Boxplot.png "Multivariate Box Plot")

 xiii.
-[Ben Hamner](https://www.kaggle.com/benhamner/sepal-width-vs-length)  In his graph all 50 setosa flowers can be seen lying distinctly separate, the other 100 flowers merge.
+[Ben Hamner](https://www.kaggle.com/benhamner/sepal-width-vs-length) is a founding member of the kaggle website and published an article in 2016 on the Iris Dataset.
+In his graph all 50 setosa flowers can be seen lying distinctly separate, the other 100 flowers merge.
 Therefore, he proves with a scatter graph that the setosa species is "linearly separable" from the other two in the data set.

 ivx.
 The standard deviation is a measurement statisticians use for the amount of variability (or spread)
 among the numbers in a data set.
 As the term implies, a standard deviation is a standard (or typical) amount of